FBerding/aifeducation/README.md

   hand (Berding et al. 2022).
 However, this kind of machine learning requires humans to generate a valid data set for the training process, leading to *small data sets*.
-- **complex constructs:** Compared to classification tasks where AI has to differentiate between a ‘good’ or ‘bad’ movie review, constructs in the educational and social sciences are more complex.
+- **complex constructs:** Compared to classification tasks where, for instance, AI has to differentiate between a ‘good’ or ‘bad’ movie review, constructs in the educational and social sciences are more complex.
 For example, some research instruments in motivational psychology require to infer personal motifs from written essays (e.g., Gruber & Kreuzpointner 2013).
 A reliable and valid interpretation of this kind of information requires well qualified human raters, making data generation expensive.
 This also *limits the size of a data set*.
-- **imbalanced data:** Finally, data in the educational and social sciences often occurs in an imbalanced pattern as several empirical studies show (Bloemen 2011, Stütz et al. 2022).
+- **imbalanced data:** Finally, data in the educational and social sciences often occurs in an imbalanced pattern as several empirical studies show (Bloemen 2011; Stütz et al. 2022).
 Imbalanced means that some categories or characteristics of a data set have very high absolute frequencies compared to other categories and characteristics.
   Imbalance during AI training guides algorithms to focus and prioritize